-The iPhone 12 series utilizes Apple’s best hardware and software, but we’re still hearing about a variety of performance issues as we push away from their release date.
+The iPhone 12 series utilizes Apple’s best hardware and software, but we’re still hearing about a variety of performance issues as we push deeper into 2021.

 We’ve also heard about an assortment of bugs and issues plaguing the two devices.
 Among them, issues with the devices performance.